 What happens if I am injured in an accident caused by an uninsured driver?

 Some policies provide uninsured motorist coverage, in which your own insurance company should compensate you up to your policy limits.
-If these limits do not fully compensate you for the injuries and associated costs you have endured, you may want to consult an experienced attorney and consider pursuing a lawsuit against the negligent driver.
+Unfortunately, the Texas Supreme Court has recently ruled that your insured carrier is not obligated to compensate you in an uninsured motorist claim until liability and your damages are determined by a court of law.
+As a result of this Supreme Court decision, most insurance carriers now low ball or even flat out deny uninsured motorist claims.
+Therefore, it is important to consult with an experienced attorney and consider pursuing a lawsuit not only against the negligent driver but also your own insurance carrier.
 For further information on coverage requirements, visit the Texas Department of Insurance website.

 What happens if the accident I was in was caused by a drunk driver?